Communication-Systems-Group/chkroute/README.md

 # chkroute

-chkroute is a tool to analyze Schengen routing compliance.
+chkroute is a tool to analyze asymmetric Schengen routing compliance.
 The tool uses bash, traceroute and/or tracepath, and a geo-location server running at the premises of University of Zurich.

 ## Installation

 The chkroute utility consists of a shell script only (client side).
 After downloading, the archive must unzipped and then the script must be made executable using chmod a+x chkroute.sh

-On the server side, two scripts are being executed to run the asymmetric measurement: the main script called "start.sh" is to be executed, which in turn calls the "run.sh" script.
-After downloading, the archive must unzipped and then the script must be made executable using chmod a+x chkroute.sh
+On the server side, two scripts are being executed to run the asymmetric measurement: the main script called start.sh is to be executed, which in turn calls the run.sh script.
+After downloading, the archive must unzipped, copied to the remote server and then the scripts must be made executable using chmod a+x start.sh and chmod a+x run.sh

 Please note that you must also install traceroute (tracepath is installed by default on most unix distributions) if it is not installed.

 ## Compatibility

 The chkroute utility is currently only available for Linux.
 It should also work on Mac OS X but it has not been tested.

 ## RIPE Atlas